top of page

 • The use of anti-TNF medicines (such as infliximab or adalimumab) likely also has a small increased risk of lymphoma similar to that seen with the risk from immune suppressive drugs.

 • Most experts suggest that the benefits of these immune suppressive medicines outweigh the risk because having poorly controlled IBD has serious health effects also.
 Hence these drugs are widely prescribed in managing IBD and other inflammatory conditions.
+Discuss with your IBD doctor what are the options for you.

 Cervical cancer